-It is worth noting, that even though some of the methods are not directly applicable to IDPs and NAs, we decided nevertheless to demonstrate their performance just for the completeness of the picture.
-In essence, there is only the volume of correlation (Vc) method that can estimate MW of RNA (not DNA!) from SAXS and DATGNOM’s IFT method that works equally well for the particles of different chemical nature.
-The all-to-all comparison is presented in fig.5, where it is seen that the NNs not only outperform the conventional methods for all types of particles but are also much more robust against simulated noise.
+Similarly, we trained the NNs on noise-augmented data simulated from IDPs and nucleic acids.
+To benchmark our results, we applied the NNs and conventional methods implemented in ATSAS 3.0 [Ref] to noise-augmented test sets.
+The all-to-all comparison is presented in fig.5, where it is seen that the NNs not only outperform the conventional methods for all types of particles but are also more robust against simulated noise.